poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

             self.xml.text = text
             #<<<<<<<<<<<<

-Attribute `'self.xml'` is inherited from ElementBase and means exactly that same like `'Iq['example_tag']'` from client namespace.
+The attribute `'self.xml'` is inherited from the ElementBase and is exactly the same as the `'Iq['example_tag']'` from the client namespace.

-When proper setters and getters are used, then code can be cleaner and more object-like, like example below:
+When the proper setters and getters are used, then the code can be cleaner and more object-oriented, like  in the example below:

 .. code-block:: python